v6d-io/v6d/docs/notes/developers/faq.rst

   the object is local or remote.
 This capability enables users and internal operators to examine essential information (e.g., chunk axis, size) about an object, assisting in decision-making processes related to object management (e.g., determining the need for repartitioning, planning the next workload).
+With this capability, the `vineyard client`_ connects to the Vineyard daemon that stores the object's payloads, retrieves these payloads, and assembles the objects locally.

 8. *How does migration work in vineyard?
 Is it automatically triggered?*